Rakindotcom/peaceTutor/MOBILE_RESPONSIVENESS_IMPROVEMENTS.md

-# Mobile Responsiveness & UI Improvements - Peace Tutor Academy
+# Mobile Responsiveness & UI Improvements - Peace Tutor BD

 ## Overview
-The Peace Tutor Academy website has been completely updated to be mobile-first and fully responsive across all devices.
+The Peace Tutor BD website has been completely updated to be mobile-first and fully responsive across all devices.
 All modal popups have been replaced with React Toastify for better user experience.

 ## 🚀 Key Improvements Made